||Whitby Town geographic area

 Some time between 1855 and 1885 the land the Whitby Workhouse was built on at Green Land was transfered

-to Whitby Township as the Poor Law automatically made the grounds of Workhouses part of the Parish they served.
+to Whitby Township as the Poor Law required the grounds of Workhouses to be part of the Parish they served.

 |1st April 1894: Whitby Urban District formed from Whitby Urban Sanitary District.
 The annexed portion of